Zabbix Proxy: Install on Ubuntu 24.04 / 22.04 in 10 minutes!

 In this installation, I will use password rootDBpass as root database password and zabbixDBpass as Zabbix proxy database password.
 Consider changing your password for security reasons.

-In your terminal, use the following command to install MariaDB 10.6.
+In your terminal, use the following command to install MariaDB 10.11 (supported untill 2028).

 sudo apt install software-properties-common -y